themeda-devs/themeda-preproc/README.md

 ## Using the pre-processing output

 Most external interaction with this package will be related to the final stage of the pre-preprocessing: the chiplets.
+Note that most functions for interacting with this data ask for a `base_output_dir` argument; this is the root directory of all the data, that contains directories like `chiplets`, `chiplet_table`, `chips`, etc.

 ### Chiplet data loading